Breword/tmux/Getting-Started.md

 Each command has zero or more flags, in the same way as standard Unix commands.
 Flags may or may not take a single argument themselves.
-In addition, commands may take additional arguments after the flags Flags are passed after the command, for example to run the `new-session` command (alias `new`) with flags `-d` and `-n`:
+In addition, commands may take additional arguments after the flags.
+Flags are passed after the command, for example to run the `new-session` command (alias `new`) with flags `-d` and `-n`: